 The committee is also responsible for the monitoring of counterparty and credit risk in relation to the Bank's portfolio of treasury assets.
-The committee makes recommendations to the Board in relation to new institutions to be added to the Bank's list of approved counterparties for cash placement, hedging transactions and for gilt and corporate bond exposures.
+The committee makes recommendations to the Board in relation to new institutions to be added to the Bank's list of approved counterparties for cash placement, hedging transactions gilts and covered, corporate and institutional bond exposures.
 The next sections of this document discuss and comment on the principal risks faced by the Bank.